superhasduper/My-CV-Mi-curriculum/README.md

 # My-CV-Mi-curriculum
-This is my CV, Esto es mi curriculum
+This is my CV in english, Esto es mi curriculum en español